 - Bedroom: A furnished bedroom should have a bed with a mattress, pillows, and bedding.
 A dresser or a closet should be included, too, as well as nightstands and, ideally, lamps.
 A fully furnished bedroom should also have other essentials and accessories.
 This may include blankets, alarm clocks, some artwork, and a desk with a chair if there’s enough space.

 - Living Room: In a furnished rental, a living room should have a sofa or a couch.
-Additionally, it may offer a coffee table, and some inexpensive wall art.
+Additionally, it may offer a coffee table and some inexpensive wall art.
 If you’re going all in, consider adding a TV, bookshelves, plants, and lamps.

 - Dining Room: A furnished dining room should, at a minimum, have a table with chairs.
 A better-furnished kitchen may also include artwork on the walls and a cabinet for dishware.

+A furnished rental should also have some cleaning tools and supplies.
+These can include a vacuum cleaner, a mop, a bucket, and some all-purpose cleaners.
 What about unfurnished properties?
 While they don’t come with furnishings, these units still need to include essential items such as fixtures and appliances.
 Usually, they often come with window coverings as well.

 What to Remove from a Furnished Rental